quinn0823/apple-siri-voice-navigation/README.md

 ## "You deserve an award!"

 In order to **stay energized** to work on this project after school, I appreciate you could buy me a coffee.
 Your coffee means the **world** to me!
-Giving it an award using your free Steam Points means the **"Eurasia"** to me!
+Giving it an award using your free Steam Points means the **Eurasia** to me!

 <a href="https://www.buymeacoffee.com/jonathanchiu"><img src="https://img.buymeacoffee.com/button-api/?slug=jonathanchiu&button_colour=FFDD00" /></a>